umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/color-picker.md

 The Color picker allows you to set some predetermined colors that the editor can choose between.

-It's possible to add a label to use with the color.
+It is possible to add a label to use with the color.

 ## Data Type Definition Example